 This pesto dish comes together in just 20 minutes!
 Here are the basic steps to mastering this recipe:

-What Pasta Is Best for Pesto?
+What Pasta is Best for Pesto?

 The general rule is that delicate noodles are for delicate sauces while heartier noodles are for heartier sauces.
 We recommend capellini pasta (aka angel hair pasta) for this basil pesto pasta recipe.
 Light and ethereal, these wispy strands do well with lighter, thin sauces.

-Can I Make This Pesto Pasta Gluten-Free?
+Can I Make This Pesto Recipe Gluten-Free?

 Yes, it’s very easy to make these pesto noodles gluten-free.
 Just use gluten-free pasta or zucchini noodles (also known as zoodles).
 We love any way to use up zucchini come the summer months.

-Pesto Pasta Variations to Try
+Variations to Try

 This pesto sauce pasta recipe is incredibly flexible and can be switched up so many ways.
 Here are a few pesto noodle variations to try: